 The Organization does not act as a lessor.
-The weighted average discount rate for operating leases as of June 30, 2023, was 3.66%.
-The weighted average remaining lease term for operating leases as of June 30, 2023, was 2.44 years.
+The weighted average discount rate for operating leases as of June 30, 2024 and 2023, was 3.88 and 3.66, respectively.
+The weighted average remaining lease term for operating leases as of June 30, 2024 and 2023, was 2.00 and 2.44 years, respectively.

-Operating lease expense for the years ended June 30, 2023, are recorded within the consolidated statement of activities as follows:
+Operating lease expense for the years ended June 30 are recorded within the consolidated statement of activities as follows (in thousands):